klingo/ESO-LibShifterBox/README.md

 customSettings = {
-    sortBy = "value",   -- sort the list by value or key (allowed are: "value" or "key") rowHeight = 32,     -- the height of an entry row showLeftAllButton = false,  -- whether the "all to the left" button should be shown showRightAllButton = false, -- whether the "all to the right" button should be shown }
+    sortBy = "value",   -- sort the list by value or key (allowed are: "value" or "key") rowHeight = 32,     -- the height of an entry row }
 ```